inBeat/inbeat-website/content/articles/influencer-marketing-mobile-apps.md

 If you choose to work with micro-influencers, you will have to manage exponentially more relationships than if you collaborated with macro-influencers or celebrities.
 We work and manage 500+ influencers a month on some campaigns.

-> **Side note:**
+{{% protip title="Author's note" %}}
->
+I consider a micro-influencer as someone with anywhere from 5000 to 25,000 followers on Instagram or Tik Tok.
-> I consider a micro-influencer as someone with anywhere from 5000 to 25,000 followers on Instagram or Tik Tok.
+{{% /protip %}}

 To succeed, treat micro-influencer marketing as a lead-intensive short sales cycle.
 You should use a robust CRM, such as [Pipedrive](https://pipedrive.com) to manage relationships, and software like [inBeat](https://inbeat.co) to find influencers (full disclosure, our team has developed the tool).